 Canada finished these Olympics with a silver medal in Women’s Hockey for the first time in 20 years.
 Although that may be a sour note to go out on for Canadians and the team, Women’s hockey has a bright future in Canada.

-Yes they lost gold, but they also won silver, and they did so despite of a significant leadership change, and a brand new head coach.
-Canada’s style of play is physical aggressive and effective, and from one Olympics to the next, the never seem to loss their edge, and even though Poulin didn’t earn her Golden hat-trick by scoring a 3rd consecutive Olympic game winner, she captained her team beautifully, providing the country with nothing but hope for 2022 and beyond.
+Yes they lost gold, but they also won silver, and they did so in spite of a significant leadership change, and a brand new head coach.
+Even though Poulin didn’t earn her Golden hat-trick by scoring a 3rd consecutive Olympic game winner, she captained her team beautifully, providing the country with nothing but hope for 2022 and beyond.